 Yup.
 It’s funny you mentioned that.
 If only there were more hours in the day, Stephan.
 The reality is 95% of what we teach has got nothing to do with WordPress.
 The reason that our business is called WP Elevation and the reason that we teach WordPress freelancers to grow up to be WordPress consultants, I mean that with all respect, is that because that’s our background.
 That’s where we come from.
 It’s a niche and it’s really easy for us to find WordPress consultants.
 We know where they are.
 We know the blogs they visit.
 We know the Facebook groups they hang out in.
 I understand them.
 I understand their pain points.
 I understand their languaging because I am one of them.
 I know which conferences they attend.
 I know which podcast they go on.
 I know where to put my sponsorship dollars.
 It’s very easy to find them.
 We could license what we’ve done and call it GDElevation and sell it to graphic designers or call it SEO and sell it to SEO agencies.
 The problem is that with this kind of business, you need to be seen as an authority.
 If I could plug into someone who is in authority in the SEO world, then we could literally take what we’ve got in our business and we could license it and we could structure some kind of deal.
 The problem is you’ve got to find someone who is prepared to put their flag in the sand.
 And this is a mindset thing.
 I can tell you 100%, this is why the business that we have has worked, is because in 2013, in the beginning of 2013, I went to my business partner and I said I was mentored at the time by a guy named Ed Dale, who is an Australian internet marketer, who is mentoring me at the time.
 He said to me, “It’s really simple.
 If you want to succeed, you’ve got to become the top 20 influencer.
 If you become a top 20 influencer, everything takes care of itself, everything else happens, the money comes, the success comes, everything else happens.”
 I went to my business partner and I said, “I have no idea how we’re going to monetize this but I’m going to spend the next two years of my life becoming the most helpful person on the planet to help WordPress consultants grow their business.
 I don’t know how to make money out of it but we’ll figure that out later.”
 But that’s what I’m going to do because I’ve been trying for years up until then to make money online and to do this internet marketing thing.
 I’d failed dismally because my intention was all wrong.
 I tried affiliate marketing.
 I’ve tried to be a social guru.
 I’ve tried Warrior Zoo, JV Forum stuff and it all failed because my intention was wrong.
 As soon as I fixed my intention and said, “I don’t care if we don’t make money out of this right now.
 I just want to become super helpful.”
 And so I put on the bottom of my email signature, “Call me if you want some help.
 Seriously, call me and here’s my phone number.”
 I would get people call me.
 Paul from Idaho would call me and say, “Hey dude, I’m working out of my second bedroom and I’m trying to grow this business as a WordPress freelancer and I need some help.”
 I’d be helping him.
 He’d be like, “Why are you helping me?
 I don’t understand why you’re doing this for free.”
 I’m like, “Because I want you to send a tweet after this call and tell people how helpful I was.”
 That’s how I grew my authority.
 That’s how I grew my positioning.
 This is not the kind of business that you can pick up and plug in and hit play and go sit on the beach.
 You got to be prepared to get scrappy and become the most helpful person on the planet to help SEO agencies really grow.
 If I can’t find people like that to partner with, then it’s not going to work.

 Wow.
 That’s very inspiring for one thing and it really aligns well with my philosophy of intentionality.
-In fact, listeners, there’s a great episode on my other podcast, on The Optimized Geek, all about intentionality.
+In fact, listeners, there’s a great episode on my other podcast, on Get Yourself Optimized, all about intentionality.
 It’s with Ephraim Olschewski.
 This guy charges $100,000 a year to work with him for an hour a week as a coach, personally.
 If you want your company to work with him, it’s seven figures a year.
 I think it’s worth it.
 He’s amazing.
 Intention is everything and if you don’t have a more powerful intention, you’re just not going to get the outcome.
 Just elevate your intention if you want to elevate your business.
 Love it.

 How would folks work with you if they wanted to elevate their business and they’re in a space that is close enough that they would get value from working with your program doing the WP Elevation intake and being part of the community, or can people work with you in a coaching arrangement?